no-0-name/todo_app/README.md

 # TODO_APP

-This is a Django ToDo project that uses the PostgreSQL database to store and process data.
+This is a Django TODO project that uses the PostgreSQL database to store and process data.

 ## Requirements